pilotcreative/heroku-buildpack-slugclean/README.md

 # Post-build Clean Buildpack

-A simple buildpack to run after all other buildpacks have completed, which removes a set of files defined in `.slug-post-clean`, so that they are not included in the finished slug.
+A simple buildpack to run after all other buildpacks have completed, which removes a set of files defined in `.slugremove`, so that they are not included in the finished slug.

 ## Rationale